ibm-cloud-docs/databases-for-postgresql/howto-managing-connections.md

 ```
 {: pre}

-### Connection Limits and TCP/IP keepalives Settings
+### PostgreSQL Connection Limits and TCP/IP keepalives Settings
 {: #keepalives}

-In the event of a network connection reset or failover, it is possible that broken TCP/IP connections remain in a half-opened/closed state until the tcp keepalive timeouts are reached.
+In the event of a network connection or failover, it is possible that broken TCP/IP connections remain in a half-opened/closed state until the TCP keepalive timeouts are reached.
 To avoid this scenario, set the `socket_timeout` and `connection_timeout` settings in your specific application drivers, as well.
 The correct settings _vary based on the specific workload and it is important to run load tests before going to production_.
 A good starting point for the `connection_timeout` is 2 - 5 seconds.
 For the `socket_timeout`, a good starting point is 30 - 60 seconds.

-Furthermore, on the server side, the following [keepalive configurations](https://www.postgresql.org/docs/12/runtime-config-connection.html) are used as the default.
+Furthermore, on the server side, the following [keepalive configurations](https://www.postgresql.org/docs/12/runtime-config-connection.html){: .external} are used as the default.

 - `tcp_keepalives_idle` is set to 5 minutes
 - `tcp_keepalives_interval` probe interval is set to 10 seconds